5 Important Questions to Answer When Getting a Basement Dehumidifier

 Get a basement dehumidifier that is lightweight and easily movable.
 You can place a portable dehumidifier in any spot in your basement where moisture is coming in.
 You can also use the unit as a garage dehumidifier or to reduce humidity in your loft.

-Place your basement dehumidifier near the source of moisture in your basement.
+Place your dehumidifier for cellar near the source of moisture in your basement.
 It could be near windows or doors letting in moist air from outside.
 You could also place dehumidifiers close to the entrance leading to the basement.
 When not using your basement, you can place the dehumidifier in the middle, where air circulation is more efficient.

 The ideal operating temperature for refrigerant dehumidifiers is between 25℃ and 30℃.
 If the temperature drops below normal levels, adding a heater in the basement will ensure the dehumidifier runs efficiently.